b12-archive/bare-select/Readme.md

 $ npm install bare-select
 ```

-You’ll likely be fine with the default settings.
+You’ll most likely be fine with the default settings.
 Just execute this to register the `<bare-select>`:

 ```js
 require('bare-select')();